 Can’t make this one?
-Don’t sweat — sign up for my newsletter to be the first to know when enrollment opens on future retreats.
+Don’t sweat — sign up for our newsletter to be the first to know when enrollment opens on future retreats.
 Don’t hesitate to email us at firstname.lastname@example.org with any and all questions or concerns over if this is the right retreat for you.
 We’d love to chat!

 Will I have time to do my own thing?